 In general, plan to avoid synthetic latex and fiberfill or batting at all costs as those materials can lead to increased levels of dust mites in your bedroom, which may result in allergies and other health problems.

 It’s also wise to be aware of what type of flame retardant comes with your mattresses.
-Wool isn't an effective flame retardant, so if this is a concern for your home, then certified organic cotton would be a better option.
+Wool isn't an effective flame retardant, unless used in mass quantities or if it has been treated.

 Doing some research into the materials that go into your mattress before you purchase is smart.
 Begin by asking yourself what you want out of your sleep experience.
 By following these tips when choosing new memory foam mattresses, you can ensure that both quality and comfort are top priorities in your bedroom furniture selection process.